 Filter by Category

 Design is the application of the formal elements of aesthetics to an artwork to enhance its strengths.
-The first seven classes of this ten-week course will explain the formal elements of design: composition, space, value, light, color, line, and texture/pattern.
-Course content will include art historical discussions using artists past and present to exemplify design, short video demonstrations of the applications of each principle, and time to experiment and apply what you learned to your own work.
-In the final three classes, students will apply these elements to their work, with formal critiques at the end of each class.
-This class will be team taught by Shushana Rucker and Charles Muldowney, allowing students to benefit from varied input during critiques and different points of view during lectures and discussions.
+This class will explain these formal elements of design: composition, space, value, light, color, line, texture and pattern.
+Course content will include art historical discussions using artists past and present to exemplify these design principles.
+The classes will also include demonstrations of the applications of each principle, and time to experiment and apply what you learned to your own work

 Composition – This class will discuss the arrangement of forms, rhythms, colors, values, and lines in a work to create an interesting image.
 Principles like the Golden Ratio and other concepts will be made simple.
 Students will be able to identify these elements in the work of classical and contemporary artists.
 The works of Hopper, Bartlett, Vermeer, Millet, Poussin, and others will be discussed.

-Color – This class will examine principles of color to create mood, space and harmony.
+Color – This class will examine how color works and principles of color in art to create mood, space and harmony.
 Artists studied: Van Gogh, Matisse, Piper, Diebenkorn, Rothko and others.

-Line – this class will explore the use of line in creating planes, volume, mass, gesture and space.
-The class will look at the work of Van Gogh, Rembrandt, Kline and others.
+Line – This class will explore the use of line in creating planes, volume, mass, and space.
+Line weight, gesture, accent and passage will also be discussed.
+The class will look at the work of Van Gogh, Klee, Rembrandt, Kline and others.

 - Students will recognize and apply the seven basic elements of classical design.